 A prominent aspect of Rivers’ career was fashion criticism.
-An often-overlooked medium by the public, Rivers became a fixture for her red carpet commentary.
+An often-overlooked medium by the public, Rivers became a fixture for her fiery commentary.
 Many remember Rivers on the red carpet, interviewing celebrities about their clothing in a snarking manner for E!
 Television.
-After years at E!, Rivers became a part of “Fashion Police”, a television show that comments on celebrity style.
-This show reached out to the public in ways that commentating from The New York Times and Women’s Wear Daily couldn’t.
-Who watched wasn’t always fashion conscious, and was more likely to watch the show for its flippant commentary than for its fashion advice.
-However, Rivers created content that appealed to everyone, even the style minded.
-She was a host who did not agree with everyone, but she always provided an honest opinion with a couple of jokes, which in the world of fashion, was quite rare.
+After years at E!, Rivers became a part of “Fashion Police,” a television show that commented on celebrity style.
+This show reached to the public in ways that commentating from The New York Times and Women’s Wear Daily couldn’t.
+People who watched wasn’t always fashion conscious and was more likely interested in its flippant commentary than style advice.
+However, Rivers created content that appealed to everyone, even the style-minded.
+She was a host who did not agree with everyone but always provided an honest opinion with a couple of jokes, which in the world of fashion, was quite rare.

-Rivers’ fashion work is reminiscent of Richard Blackwell of “Mr. Blackwell’s Worst-Dressed List” fame.
-Rivers’ commentating was similar to Mr. Blackwell’s but “with a bite” according to James Wolcott in his piece, “Wearing Out The Carpet” for Vanity Fair.
+Rivers’ fashion commentary is reminiscent of Richard Blackwell of “Mr. Blackwell’s Worst-Dressed List” fame.
+She was similar to Mr. Blackwell’ but “with a bite” according to James Wolcott in his piece, “Wearing Out The Carpet” for Vanity Fair.
 Although Rivers was far more daring, they both commented on celebrity fashion in a witty manner that appealed to the public.

-Joan had the style and taste level to back up her commentating; Rivers knew what she liked and what she didn’t both on and off the red carpet.
-Although her icon status is from her long comedy career, Rivers’ fashion history is something to comment on too.
+Joan Rivers had the style and taste level to back up her commentating.
+She knew what she liked and what she didn’t both on and off the red carpet.
+Although her icon status is from her long comedy career, Rivers’ fashion history is something of comment too.